Sidari holidays 2019

-Known throughout Europe as one of the best Greek islands to holiday in, Cordu has many resorts worth visiting.
-But top of the pile for most people when picking a resort which is as lively as it is breathtakingly beautiful, is Sidari.
+Known throughout Europe as one of the best Greek islands to holiday in, especially for a cheap holiday, Corfu has many resorts worth visiting.
+But the top of the pile for most people when picking a resort which is as lively as it is breathtakingly beautiful is Sidari.
 As perhaps the most famous destination on the island, Sidari is a popular choice for holidaymakers and with its dual personalities as both a night owl and a peace-seeking sunbather, it’s easy to see why.

 Beaches and bars adorn the whole of this vibrant resort and there truly is something for everyone when visiting here.
-Whether you want to get the blood pumping with water-sports and activities, discover the best authentic cuisine and nightlife or even just to chill out and soak up the rays, Sidari is the right choice for you.
+Whether you want to get the blood pumping with water-sports and activities, discover the best authentic cuisine and nightlife or even just to chill out and soak up the rays, one of our cheap holidays to Sidari is the right choice for you.

 When to go